Frequently Asked Questions (FAQs) for DirecTV Subscribers

 Why can't you reach an agreement?

-For some reason, DISH Network has not been willing to negotiate appropriate market value retransmission compensation that other distributors are paying for KDRV’s content.
-Primarily, Heartland Media and DISH disagree on the value of KDRV’s programming and content.
-DISH Network resells this same content to you, the subscriber, yet refuses to compensate at a fair market value the highly rated and award-winning programming that KDRV produces every day for its viewers.
+For some reason, DirecTV has not been willing to negotiate appropriate market value retransmission compensation that other distributors are paying for KDRV’s content.
+Primarily, Heartland Media and DirecTV disagree on the value of KDRV’s programming and content.
+DirecTV resells this same content to you, the subscriber, yet refuses to compensate at a fair market value the highly rated and award-winning programming that KDRV produces every day for its viewers.

-Why should DISH Network have to pay to carry television stations that are available for free over-the-air?
+Why should DirecTV have to pay to carry television stations that are available for free over-the-air?

 Don't television stations benefit from being available on satellite providers?

-Is there anything I can do to keep KDRV on DISH Network?
+Is there anything I can do to keep KDRV on DirecTV?

-If this can't be resolved and the stations aren't carried on DISH Network, how can I watch KDRV?
+If this can't be resolved and the stations aren't carried on DirecTV, how can I watch KDRV?

 Although we understand and apologize for the inconvenience caused by this to our viewers, you still have several ways to watch KDRV.
-KDRV is available free over-the-air by antenna on channel 12.1, and on Charter Cable, DirecTV, Northland Communications for viewers in Siskiyou County, and Ashland Home Net for Ashland viewers.
+KDRV is available free over-the-air by antenna on channel 12.1, and on Charter Cable (877) 906-9121, DISH Network (800) 333-3474, and the smaller cable companies of Northland Communications (Yreka and Mt.
+Shasta) (888) 842-2516, and Ashland Home Net (541) 488-9207.
 Most people have the option to use an antenna to receive KDRV over-the-air for free.
-Alternatively you can cancel your DISH service and choose to go with one of DISH’s cable or satellite competitors.
+Alternatively you can cancel your DirecTV service and choose to go with one of DirecTV’s cable or satellite competitors.

 How much money is involved?

-The negotiations are still taking place, but what we can tell you is that the fees we’re requesting are a very small percentage of the average bill paid by DISH Network’s subscribers.
-Heartland Media is requesting to be paid far lower fees than what DISH currently pays for other lower rated programming.
-In fact, the “per subscriber” increase we are seeking for KDRV’s programming is about a penny a day.
-Dish Network wants to cut what they are currently paying KDRV by 41%!
+The negotiations are still taking place, but what we can tell you is that the fees we’re requesting are a very small percentage of the average bill paid by DirecTV’s subscribers.
+Heartland Media is requesting to be paid far lower fees than what DirecTV currently pays for other lower rated programming.

-If the increase is that small why isn’t DISH Network agreeing to pay it?
+If the increase is that small why isn’t DirecTV agreeing to pay it?

-That's a great question, but you would have to ask DISH Network.
+That's a great question, but you would have to ask DirecTV.
 In fact, we suggest you get in touch with them to ask them just that.
-Who wouldn't agree to about a penny a day for your whole family to receive 24 hours a day of some of the most popular, widely watched programming on television?
-You can call DISH customer support at 1-800-333-3474.
+Who wouldn't agree to a nominal fee per day for your whole family to receive some of the most popular, widely watched programming on television?
+You can call DirecTV customer support at 1-800-DIRECTV (800-347-3288).